Union Mills railway station: Layout

-Station buildings
+Buildings & Gardens

 The timber station building here was the only one of its kind on the railway and was erected in 1892 at the westerly end of the station close to the entrance.
 It had a sloping roof with passenger shelter and basic staff facilities.
 It fell out of use after the second world war when the next station at Crosby was favoured for the passing of services, although remained in periodic use until the closure of the railway.
 It was demolished in 1977 by Prisoners from the IOM Prison.
 Between 1974 and 1976 the rails and sleepers were lifted from the site, leaving only the platform in situ.
 A wooden sentry box protected the station's easterly end in the earliest years of the railway.

-Station gardens

 The station gardens were well-known locally for their beautiful displays that were tended by the station master and his staff.
 The station was often awarded the prize for best-kept station on the entire network and was featured in many popular picture postcards of the era.